Ramadan Wellness: Science-Backed Suhoor, Iftar & Fasting Protocols

 - Sleeping within 2 hours of eating leads to prolonged elevated glucose

-If you want to try CGM during Ramadan, services like ZOIME Longevity Centre and Forus Life offer monitoring programs.
+If you want to try CGM during Ramadan, services like ZOIME Longevity Centre and Forus Life offer monitoring programs in Dubai.

 Recovery Week (Post-Ramadan)

-Don't rush back to normal eating.
-The community recommends:
+Do not rush back to normal eating.
+A gradual transition:

 - Gradual reintroduction — Slowly increase meal frequency over 3-5 days